mezzio/mezzio/docs/book/features/modular-applications.md

 ## Module structure

-Expressive does not force you to use any particular structure for your module; its only requirement is to expose default configuration using a "config provider", which is simply an invokable class that returns a configuration array.
+Mezzio does not force you to use any particular structure for your module; its only requirement is to expose default configuration using a "config provider", which is simply an invokable class that returns a configuration array.